HashandSalt/kirby-twit/README.md

 </div>
 ```
 The full information from the API is in the collection. `var_dump` the collection to see other information you may want to use.

+## Known Issues

+Since this plugin uses caching, if you change the collection rule, you may have to wait up to 30 minutes to see the changes, or you can delete the cache file, or you can tell it to use a new one.

 ## License